rodrigocastromartinez/to-do-list/staff/rodrigo-castro/fullstack/finalproject/skrach/README.md

 #### Project opened

-- Record on an empty channel
+- Record on an empty channel or overwrite a used channel
 - Delete a recorded track
 - Set relative volume of the tracks
 - Play the mix